EasyPost/easypost-ruby/UPGRADE_GUIDE.md

 Previously used `.save()` instance methods are now static `.update()` functions where you specify first the ID of the object you are updating and second, the parameters that need updating.

-Functions no longer accept an API key as an optional parameter.
-If you need per-function API key changes, create a new Client object and call the function on the new client that uses the API key you need.

 ## 5.0 Updated Dependencies

 Likelihood of Impact: High